shuangj00/HARMONIES/README.md

 # HARMONIES
 A Hybrid Approach for Microbiome Networks Inference via Exploiting Sparsity

 This is the Github page for the code used in manuscript S. Jiang *et al 2019*.
+HARMONIES: A Hybrid Approach for Microbiome Networks Inference via Exploiting Sparsity

 ## Tutorial